 The Middle East is also a cause for concern.
 No countries within the region officially possess nuclear weapons at the moment although Iran is seeking to pursue peaceful nuclear research to harness the technology for power.

 The US is keen to restrict this due to Iran’s previous rhetoric of threatening to “wipe Israel off the face of the earth”.
+Trump’s recent withdrawal from the Iran Nuclear Deal caused anger within the UN.

 There is no doubt that the US would arm Israel with nuclear warheads if the country came under attack.
 The knock-on effect of such a conflict is remote now but could alter in the future.

-Is the End Really Nigh?
+Is The End Really Nigh?

 Ultimately, nobody benefits from nuclear war.
 World leaders, hopefully, know this.
 The term “mutually-assured destruction” has been used often enough to describe why nations in possession of nuclear weapons have not used them since the Second World War.